 I would also like to sincerely thank Board Chairman Jarrad Cottrell and the other Board members for their continued support and assistance.
-The Board members of Bright Community Financial Services Limited are all volunteers and I thank them for their support, passion and commitment.
+The Board members of the Bright Community Bank company are all volunteers and I thank them for their support, passion and commitment.

-Most of all I would like to thank our local shareholders, our individual customers and the local businesses and groups that choose to do their banking with Bright Community Bank® Branch.
-It is only because they do that we are able to provide the support that we do to our local communities.
+Most of all I would like to once again thank our local shareholders, our individual customers and the local business' and groups that choose to do their banking with Bright Community Bank Branch.
+As I have said numerous times in the past, it is only because they do that we can provide the support that we do to our local communities.

 Our success is directly linked to the success of our communities so assisting local groups and supporting community events and projects is ultimately good for all of us.